 Peter Iver Kaufman studies the political cultures of late antiquity, medieval, and early modern Europe and North Africa.
-He has written 10 books, the latest of which, Arendt, Agamben, Christianity, and the Dark Arts of Civilization, will be published by Bloomsbury in 2019.
+He has written 11 books, the latest of which, Agamben, Donatism, Pelagianism, and the Missing Links, is forthcoming in 2020.
 He is the author of more than 60 articles on authority, religious conflict, and literary history, which have appeared in, among other journals, Leadership and the Humanities, Journal of Late Antiquity, Harvard Theological Review, Archiv für Reformationsgeschichte, and Journal of the American Academy of Religion.
 He has also edited six books, ranging from studies of charisma to others on leadership and Elizabethan culture.

 Kaufman teaches introductory leadership studies courses, such as Leadership and the Humanities and Justice and Civil Society, as well as advanced courses on political, cultural, and religious leaders in late antiquity and early modern Europe.

 He is professor emeritus at the University of North Carolina at Chapel Hill, where he taught in the departments of history and religious studies and where, in 2003, he founded the Scholars Latino Initiative (SLI-NC).
 SLI now has additional chapters in Harrisonburg, Winchester, and Richmond, Virginia.
 Kaufman is director of SLI-VA.

 Charisma, Medieval and Modern, Printed Edition of the Special Issue Published in Religions, 2014